 Arroz con Leche is sweet and creamy.

-You can even make this ahead of time which in my book is always a big plus!
+You can even make this ahead of time which is always a big plus!

 There is simply no wrong way to eat Pan de Elote, or Mexican Sweet Corn Cake.

 As a morning treat or after dinner dessert, every bite is like a pinata in your mouth.